A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective

-\textbf{Skeleton-Based Action Recognition.} Skeleton data plays a vital role in action recognition because spatio-temporal dependencies among human body parts indicate human motion and action.
-Skeleton-based action recognition takes a video's skeleton sequence as input and recognizes human actions.
-Considering the human skeleton is a graph structure with a natural joint connection, Yan {\it et al.}~\cite{yan2018spatial} propose a ST-GCN network first connects joints in a frame according to the natural connectivity in the human body and then connects the same joints in two consecutive frames to maintain temporal information.
-They perform GCNs on the joint graph to learn both spatial and temporal patterns of actions.
-As shown in Tab.~\ref{tab:video}, GNN-based ST-GCN network improves previous methods significantly.
+\textbf{Skeleton-Based Action Recognition.} Skeletal data plays a vital role in action recognition because spatio-temporal dependencies among human body parts indicate human motion and action.
+Skeleton-based action recognition recognizes human actions in a skeleton sequence extracted from a video.
+Considering the human skeleton has a graph structure with natural joint connections, Yan {\it et al.}~\cite{yan2018spatial} propose an ST-GCN network that first connects joints in the same frame according to the natural connectivity in the human skeleton, and then connects the same joints in two consecutive frames to maintain temporal information.
+They run GCNs on the joint graph to learn both spatial and temporal action patterns.
+As shown in Tab.~\ref{tab:video}, their ST-GCN network improves on previous methods significantly.
 Shi {\it et al.}~\cite{shi2019two} improve~\cite{yan2018spatial} by introducing a fully-connected graph with learnable edge weights between joints and a data-dependent graph learned from the input skeleton.
-They build GCNs on the three graphs.
-Similar to \cite{shi2019two}, Li {\it et al.}~\cite{li2019spatio} and Li {\it et al.}~\cite{li2019actional} also connect physically-apart skeleton joints to captures the patterns of collaborative moving joints.
-Different from~\cite{li2019spatio}, Zhao {\it et al.}~\cite{zhao2019bayesian} improves the joints' connection in a single frame~\cite{yan2018spatial} by adding edges between limbs and head.
-In addition, they use GCNs to capture joints' relations in single frames and adopt the LSTM~\cite{hochreiter1997long} to capture the temporal dynamics.
-Instead of only updating node features in GCNs, Shi {\it et al.}~\cite{shi2019skeleton} introduce to maintain edge features and learn both node and edge feature representations via directed graph convolution.
-Unlike previous works that model local spatial and temporal contexts in consecutive frames, Liu {\it et al.}~\cite{liu2020disentangling} capture long-range spatial-temporal dependencies.
-Specifically, they first construct multiple dilated windows over temporal dimension.
-Then, in each window, they separately utilize GCNs on multiple graphs with different scales.
-Finally, they aggregate the results of GCNs on all the graphs in multiple windows to capture multi-scale and long-range dependencies.
+They build GCNs on all the three graphs.
+Similar to \cite{shi2019two}, Li {\it et al.}~\cite{li2019spatio} and Li {\it et al.}~\cite{li2019actional} also connect physically-apart skeleton joints to capture the patterns of collaboratively moving joints.
+Different from~\cite{li2019spatio}, Zhao {\it et al.}~\cite{zhao2019bayesian} improve joint connectivity in a single frame~\cite{yan2018spatial} by adding edges between limbs and head.
+In addition, they use GCNs to capture relations between joints in individual frames and adopt LSTM~\cite{hochreiter1997long} to capture temporal dynamics.
+Instead of only updating node features in GCNs, Shi {\it et al.}~\cite{shi2019skeleton} maintain edge features and learn both node and edge feature representations via directed graph convolution.